Last week was a busy week in the studio with writing tenders for clients, articles for newspapers, and attending a new meet up in Cambridge Mob Happy.

 - You can focus on a few niche areas.

-- Don’t be afraid to branch out from your niche to supporting companies to your niche.
+- Don’t be afraid to branch out from your niche to supporting companies in your niche.

 - Don’t be afraid to turn down work if it doesn’t fit within your niche.